123joshuawu/parkinG/README.md

 </br>
 <b>SiddhiThread</b> - Class representing a single Siddhi execution plan with methods to add queries and streams</br>
 <b>SiddhiDefinitionsReader</b> - Tool to read query and stream definitions from SiddhiDefinitions.txt and adds them to inputted SiddhiThread</br>
+<b>DataTemplate</b> - Contains generic methods to try to fuzz specific details when PROCESSOR layer is interacting with different data formats>/br>

 <h3>DISTRIBUTOR</h3>
 -- to be determined --